Because graduating into high school does not necessarily mean leaving hungry weekends behind.

 The impacts were astounding.
 Of the 60 student participants, each shared stories of how food access from Food4Kids impacted their lives.

-One student explained his mother, in her final stages of cancer, could not afford to feed the children.
-This 16 year old is responsible for food shopping and feeding her two younger siblings.
-When food is scarce, she goes without.
+One student explained his mother, who was in her final stages of cancer, could not afford to feed the children.
+This 16 year old was responsible for food shopping and feeding her two younger siblings.
+When food was scarce, her mother went without.

 There are currently 89 students in the 2020-2021 school year high school program.
 Food4Kids Hamilton currently facilitates a high school program in Cathedral Secondary, Glendale Secondary, Westdale Secondary, Sir Winston Churchill Secondary, Waterdown District Secondary and Wilma's Place.

 Graduating into high school does not mean students are no longer living in poverty, and experiencing hunger.

 "In order for students to be successful, first they need their basic needs met"